fetep/ruby-crowddirector/README.md

     resource = dashboard.network_resources["123"]
     puts "base url: " + resource["base_url"]
     puts "current health state: " + resource["current_health_state"]

+If you are running from a command line program that may get invoked often (say, a nagios plugin), it would be desirable to keep cookie state between runs.
+You can do this by passing an optional third parameter to `CrowdDirector::Scrape.new`, a path to a "cookie jar".
+If the cookie jar does not yet exist, it will be created upon a successful login.

+    # This won't submit the login form again if the existing cookie state
+    # (stored in "/tmp/cookiejar") is honored -- they do expire.
+    dashboard = CrowdDirector::Scrape.new("foo@example.org", "MyPassword",
+                                          "/tmp/cookiejar")
+    resources = dashboard.network_resources

 All methods may raise `CrowdDirector::Error` if there is a problem logging in or scraping the dashboard site.